sergkoudi/medusa-payment-yookassa/packages/medusa-payment-yookassa/README.md

 }
 ```

-This route handles the redirect from YooKassa after a payment attempt.
+This API route handles the redirect from YooKassa after a payment attempt.
 It retrieves the latest state of the cart to ensure any updates made during payment are reflected.

 If the cart does not contain an associated order ID, the route tries to place an order.
 If successful, the customer is redirected to the order confirmation page.
 If any error happens during cart completion, the customer is redirected back to the checkout page indicating an error, and he can proceed the checkout once again.